jgressier/flowdyn/docs/userguide/models.md

 # Models

+All models are available in `flowdyn.modelphy`.

 ## linear convection model

 ## Burgers model

+## Shallow water model

 ## 1D Euler model

 A very classical 1D inviscid compressible model is defined in `modelphy.euler`.
 It is only dependend on $`\gamma`$ coefficient (specific heats ratio) which is 1.4 by default.
 Additional source terms can be added to mass, momentum, energy equations.
 It allows the definition of derived models.
 The model uses